alharbirajaa/Flight-Management-Database/README.md

 Change, Delete, or Add any values you need to be added.

 ## Important Note
-For each query we defined it as “Use flight_management”.
+Each query has been defined as “Use flight_management”.